Last Updated on May 11, 2023 by DeeThe Best Painting and Drawing Supplies for Artists

 Wet-on-wet is where you paint you paint your watercolor paint onto a watery surface.
 The color then blooms and bleeds and creates interesting washes of color.
 This is less controlled than wet-on-dry, but I love watching how the watercolor pigment creates gorgeous textures and patterns as it dries.

-I started by painting very soft washes of rose pink over the petals of the sunflower.
+I started by painting very soft washes of rose pink over the sunflower’s petals.

 Step 9: Layers of washes to the darker area of the flower

-Continue to paint layers of washes on top of one another to build up depth and deepen shadow areas.
+Continue to paint layers of washes on top of one another to build depth and deepen shadow areas.
 As you can see, I used orange over the shadow areas to add interest and depth to the petals.
-I also used a dark blue to accentuate shadows closer to the center of the sunflower.
+I also used dark blue to accentuate shadows closer to the sunflower’s center.

 Step 10: Washes of green on the stems and the leaves